sgtpep/pmenu/README.md

 ![screencast 2](https://raw.githubusercontent.com/sgtpep/pmenu/master/screencasts/2.gif)

-Pick some file from current directory for editing in VIM using Ctrl-P shortcut (a la [CtrlP](http://kien.github.io/ctrlp.vim/) plugin):
+Pick some file from the current directory for editing in VIM using Ctrl-P shortcut (a la the [CtrlP](http://kien.github.io/ctrlp.vim/) plugin):

 ```vim
 function!
 Pmenu()